-This is a very interesting week for So You Think You Can Dance, as this week the contestants dance with all-stars instead of each other.
-This can be a tricky transition for many reasons, the simplest of which is that they’ve formed a bond with their partner in the last five weeks.
+This is a very interesting week for So You Think You Can Dance as this week the contestants dance with all-stars instead of each other.
+This can tricky transition for many reasons, the simplest of which is that they’ve formed a bond with their partner in the last five weeks.
 Now they’re forced to start anew and form new chemistry with a different partner each week.
 But it can also be tricky since so many of the all-stars are just incredible.
-On their own, the contestants this year are great, but how will they stack up next to tWitch or Allison or Jenna?
+On their own, the contestants this year are great but will they stack up next to tWitch or Allison or Jenna?
 I’m not sure.
 But let’s see.

 Note: I watched this week’s episode live on Wednesday but due to being on vacation and having a very bad internet connection, this recap could not be published in a timely fashion.

 Like last week, I will write a recap of each dance and give it a rating of zero to five stars.
 Feel free to comment below with your favorite/least favorite routine of the night.

 Bridget & Brandon, Bollywood/Disco – * * * *

 What a fun, way to start the show (well the Technicolor cowboy routine technically started the show, but never mind)!
 Bridget and Brandon strutted their stuff in this really fun East Meets West combo plate of a routine.
 But while both performed it really well and got into the character of the dance, I couldn’t help but notice a few technical snafus that lowered their score a bit.
 But, all in all, a fun (and very difficult) routine executed well.